 In the following paragraphs, this paper analyses the content of the MoU and the fields of Chinese involvement in Italy (and vice versa) and considers the trends in trading levels over the past three years.
 It emerges how the signing of the 2019 MoU hasn't yet brought about any concrete changes for Italy, but it has provided a publicity opportunity for China.
-Evidence shows the importance of co-operation and Chinese investments for Italy, but it also shows how the signing of the 2019 MoU hasn't yet brought about any relevant change.
-In light of this, questions remain as to whether it is worth the risk Italy is currently taking.
+Evidence shows the importance of co-operation and Chinese investments for Italy, but it also

-European Commission, 12 March 2019.
-Joint Communication To The European Parliament, The European Council And The Council: EU-China - A strategic outlook, Strasbourg: Available at: ec.europa.eu/commission/sites/beta-political/files/communication-eu-china-a-strategic-outlook.pdf European Commission, 22 June 2016.
-Joint Communication To The European Parliament And The Council: Elements For A New Eu Strategy On China,
+10 European Commission, 12 March 2019.
+Joint Communication To The European Parliament, The European Council And The Council: EU-China - A strategic outlook, Strasbourg: Available at: ec.europa.eu/commission/sites/beta-political/files/communication-eu-china-a-strategic-outlook.pdf

+11 European Commission, 22 June 2016.
+Joint Communication To The European Parliament And The Council: Elements For A New Eu Strategy On China, Brussels: Available at: eeas.europa.eu/archives/docs/china/docs/joint_communication_to_the_european_parliament_and_the_council-elements_for_a_new_eu_strategy_on_china.pdf